-The site, as shown on the indicative map, has a developable area of approximately 1 hectare and will be required to be delivered developed in accordance with the following parameters.
+The site, as shown on the indicative map, will be required to be developed in accordance with the following parameters.

 - a.
-The provision of approximately 35 dwellings, with a mix that includes flatted development and smaller houses; - The site will be accessed from Dorking Way, with additional pedestrian access provided which links into existing pedestrian and cycle links and the proposed new residential development at Bath Road, Calcot RSA12; - c.
+The provision of approximately 35 dwellings, with a mix that includes flatted development and smaller houses: - b.
+The site will be accessed from Dorking Way, with additional pedestrian access provided which links into existing pedestrian and cycle links and the new residential development at Bath Road, Calcot; - c.
 The scheme will be supported by a Flood Risk Assessment (FRA) (a small part of the western edge of the site is within a surface water flood risk area) which will inform necessary mitigation measures; - d.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water supply and waste water, both on and off site.
-Development will be occupied in line with this strategy; - e.
-Informed by an Ecological Impact Assessment (EcIA) extended phase 1 habitat survey together with further detailed surveys arising from that as necessary.
-Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and /or protected habitats and/or species are not adversely affected; - f.
-Informed by a noise and air quality survey which will advise on appropriate mitigation measures given the proximity of the site to the M4, the A4 Bath Road and the railway; - g.
-Comprises a development design and layout in line with Policy SP7 that will: - i.
+Informed by an Ecological Impact Assessment (EcIA).
+Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and /or protected habitats and/or species are not adversely affected; - e.
+Informed by a noise and air quality survey which will advise on appropriate mitigation measures given the proximity of the site to the M4, the A4 Bath Road and the railway; - f.
+Comprises a development design and layout in line with policy SP7 that will: - i.
 Be designed to integrate with the adjoining residential built form; - ii.
 Be based upon good acoustic design, to ensure a good standard of amenity for the occupants; and - iii.
-Include street trees along all boundaries of the site, with additional planting along the boundary with the A4 Bath Road: - h.
-The development design will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with Policy SP5; - i.
-The site lies within a Mineral Safeguarding Area and so consideration of Policy 9 of the West Berkshire Minerals and Waste Local Plan will be required; and - j.
+Include street trees along all boundaries of the site, with additional planting along the boundary with the A4 Bath Road: - g.
+The development design will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with policy SP5; - h.
+The site lies within a Mineral Safeguarding Area and so consideration of policy 9 of the West Berkshire Minerals and Waste Local Plan will be required; and - i.
 A Construction and Operations Management Plan (COMP) should accompany any planning application on the site.
 The COMP will safeguard the oil pipeline from operational works, including the provision of an appropriate buffer.